italomaia03/compass-challenge-week4/README.md

 ## Running locally

-After finishing installing the dependencies, the application should be built.
-This process consists on transpiling and bundling the .ts files into a .js file.
-To do so, run the command
+After installing all the dependencies, the application should be built.
+This process is performed by running:

 ```bash
   npm run build